Effects of rosuvastatin and atorvastatin on renal function

 One study found that treatment with atorvastatin was associated with a reduction in proteinuria in patients with diabetic nephropathy, a type of kidney damage caused by diabetes.
 Another study observed that atorvastatin improved renal function and decreased proteinuria in patients with chronic kidney disease.

-See also Rosuvastatin regression coronary atherosclerosis
+See also Rosuvastatin hplc method

 However, some studies have reported conflicting results.
 For example, a study on patients with chronic kidney disease found that atorvastatin did not significantly improve kidney function or reduce proteinuria compared to a placebo.